 Arctic Monkeys concert review – Jacobs Pavilion at Nautica – Cleveland, OH – 06.22.14

-As the sun set on the Cuyahoga River, smoke filled the stage as the four members made their grand entrance in front of a sold-out crowd.
-Sporting their standard attire of button downs and suit jackets, Arctic Monkeys electrified the packed house with “Do I Wanna Know?” from their 2013 release, ‘AM,’ which won the prestigious Brit Award and was nominated for the Mercury Prize.
+As the sun sunk into the Cuyahoga River, smoke filled the stage as the four members made their grand entrance in front of a sold-out crowd.
+Sporting their standard attire of button-downs and suit jackets, Arctic Monkeys electrified the packed house with “Do I Wanna Know?” from their 2013 release, ‘AM,’ which won the prestigious Brit Award and was nominated for the Mercury Prize.

-Fans screamed the lyrics as frontman Alex Turner belted them out, while his iconic hips swayed side to side as he sang, leaving girl (and probably some boy) fans swooning.
-The band followed with two more ‘AM’ songs, the first titled “Snap Out Of It,” followed by “Arabella,” both riling up the audience.
+Fans screamed the lyrics as frontman Alex Turner belted them out, while his iconic hips swayed side to side as he sang, leaving fans swooning.
+The band followed with two more ‘AM’ songs, the first titled “Snap Out Of It” was followed by “Arabella,” both riling up the audience.

 In a surprise move, Arctic Monkeys played the daunting single “My Propeller” from the album ‘Humbug’ (2009) which the band had not performed live sine 2010.
 The variety of rock music sounds that the Arctic Monkeys have recorded and experimented with over the years showcases how far the band has evolved since their formation in 2002.

-The band conclude their three song encore with “R U Mine?” during which, fans expelled what remained of their energy.
+The band concluded the three-song encore with “R U Mine?”
+(During which, fans expelled what remained of their energy!)

 Stumbling out of the venue with leg pain and burning throats, the fans’ hunger for an Arctic Monkeys show was sated, at least for time being.